 A lack of meekness was the central weakness in Pharoah’s character.
 He was the victim of an attitude that was not teach-able.
-It was an arrogant attitude that confused perseverance with stubbornness.
+It was an arrogant attitude that mistook stubbornness for perseverance.
 I believe the attitude developed as his own original choice, but after it became entrenched, God chose to exploit it, and hardened his heart further.
 Only God knows at what point some people’s rebellion solidifies into unmovable arrogance.
 Not my job.
 Not going there.

 My job is to remain soft-hearted, malleable, willing to admit ignorance, and to be confidant that I am capable of learning — meek.
 My job is to be honest about my weakness and co-operate in the mind renewing process.

 But his reply has been, “My grace is enough for you: for where there is weakness, my power is shown the more completely.”
 Therefore, I have cheerfully made up my mind to be proud of my weaknesses, because they mean a deeper experience of the power of Christ.
 I can even enjoy weaknesses, suffering, privations, persecutions and difficulties for Christ’s sake.
 For my very weakness makes me strong in him.
 2 Corinthians 12:9, 10